 We have watched rogue nations acquire sophisticated weapons that threaten the balance of world powers.
 Diplomacy efforts in the Middle East and other regions of conflict are attempting to reconcile the irreconcilable.
 Many leaders and experts are concerned about the earth running out of natural resources, and others are focused on the dangers of climate change.

 According to the National Institutes of Health, infectious diseases remain the leading cause of death worldwide and the third leading cause of death in the United States.
 In addition to new viruses like COVID-19, diseases once thought to be obsolete have reemerged as a global threat, including an antibiotic-resistant form of tuberculosis.

-While I’m not an expert on any of our modern crises, there is one thing I can tell you with certainty: what we are experiencing today is nothing compared to the global crisis that will hit this planet in
+While I’m not an expert on any of our modern crises, there is one thing I can tell you with certainty: what we are experiencing today is nothing compared to the global crisis that will hit this planet in the future.

 There is a coming period known as the tribulation.
 The apostle John recorded the most amazing and horrifying events that will occur on the earth during that time.

 It all begins in Revelation 6:1, where John writes, “Now I watched when the Lamb opened one of the seven seals.”
 The opening of this first seal signals the beginning of the tribulation.
 This is the hour of testing that will impact the whole human race and, in fact, the